vvegav/vvegav/README.md

 <h1 align="center">Vanessa's GitHub Profile</h1>

 Hello there! 👋 I'm Vanessa, a finance enthusiast turned tech enthusiast.
 I hold a Bachelor's degree in Finance and bring over 5 years of invaluable experience as a trader at Banco Santander.
-Currently, I am diving into the exciting world of technology, pursuing a Master's in Business Analytics and Big Data to fuel my passion for data-driven insights and innovation.
+Currently, I am diving into the exciting world of technology, having just graduated from a Master's in Business Analytics and Big Data to fuel my passion for data-driven insights and innovation.

 ## 🔍 About Me

 - 💼 **Professional Background:** Former Trader at Banco Santander
-- 📚 **Current Pursuit:** Master's in Business Analytics and Big Data
+- 📚 **Academic Background:** Bachelor’s in Finance, Master's in Business Analytics and Big Data with a concentration in Artificial Intelligence
-- 🌐 **Aspirations:** Transitioning from Finance to Tech
+- 🌐 **Aspirations:** Transitioning from Finance to Tech: Data Analytics, Data Science, Machine Learning.

 ## 🚀 Tech Interests